laurent-martin/aspera-shares-orchestrator-auth/README.md

 # Authorize a shares user based on IP address using Orchestrator

-This project allows activation of an additional step for user authentication.
+This project allows activation of an additional step for user authorization based on user's IP address.

-The current version is activated only for non-SAML users.
+This additional authorization is activated only for non-SAML users.

 ## Applying the patch for Shares directly